RedisLabs/gkemarketplace/README.md

 gcloud container clusters create "$CLUSTER" --zone "$ZONE"
 ```

 Configure `kubectl` to connect to the new cluster.
+The following is optional as by default cluster create adds credentials to local kube config.

 ```shell
 gcloud container clusters get-credentials "$CLUSTER" --zone "$ZONE"